hmrc/upscan-initiate/README.md

 ### Requesting a URL to upload to <a name="service__request"></a>

 The consuming service makes a POST request to `/upscan/initiate` or `upscan/v2/initiate`.
-This request must contain a `User-Agent` header that can be used to identify the service, but a whitelist of authorised services is no longer cross-checked.
+This request must contain a `User-Agent` header that can be used to identify the service, but an allow list of authorised services is no longer cross-checked.
 The service must also provide a callbackUrl for asynchronous notification of the outcome of an upload.
 The callback will be made from inside the MDTP environment.
-Hence, the callback URL should comprise the MDTP internal callback address and not the public domain address. `upscan/v2/initiate` additionally requires a successRedirect and errorRedirect url.
+Hence, the callback URL should comprise the MDTP internal callback address and not the public domain address. `upscan/v2/initiate` additionally requires an errorRedirect url.
 See next section for specifics.

 **Note:** `callbackUrl` must use the `https` protocol.
 (Although this rule is relaxed when testing locally with [upscan-stub](https://github.com/hmrc/upscan-stub) rather than [upscan-initiate](https://github.com/hmrc/upscan-initiate).